Andrew-Jones657/andrew-jones657.github.io/tutorials/CensusData.md

   <figcaption> Figure 9.
 The Processed Census Dataset  </figcaption>
   </figure> <br>

-  <p> Next, add the census dataset to ArcGIS Pro so that it is on the same map as the census tract boundaries.
-Export the census dataset to the geodatabase so that it can be edited.
-It is now time to join the census dataset to its tract boundaries.
-Use “GEOIDFQ” as the join field from the census tract boundaries and “GEO_ID” as the join field from the census tract dataset.
-Figure 10 below shows the fields used for the join. </p> <br>
+  <p> Next, the census dataset should be added to ArcGIS Pro so that it appears on the same map as the census tract boundaries.
+The dataset must then be exported to the geodatabase to enable editing.
+At this point, the census dataset can be joined to its tract boundaries.
+"GEOIDFQ" should be used as the join field from the census tract boundaries, and "GEO_ID" should be used as the join field from the census dataset.
+The fields used for the join are shown in Figure 10 below. </p> <br>

   <figure>
   <img class="myImages" id="myImg" src="https://i.imgur.com/ABdp77Y.jpeg" alt="US Census Join" style="width:100%;max-width:625px">
   <figcaption> Figure 10.
 Joining the Census Tract Dataset to the Census Tract Boundaries  </figcaption>
   </figure> <br>

-  <p> With the two datasets joined together, export the layer to the geodatabase to save it.
-At this point, the census data is ready to be mapped -- for the tutorial the total population will be quickly mapped.
-Figure 11 below shows a simple example of a choropleth map where the percentage of the total population within each census tract is mapped.   </p> <br>
+  <p> With the two datasets joined, the layer should be exported to the geodatabase to save it.
+At this point, the census data is ready to be mapped.
+For this tutorial, the total population will be quickly mapped.
+Figure 11 below shows a simple example of a choropleth map, where the percentage of the total population within each census tract is displayed.  </p> <br>

   <figure>
   <img class="myImages" id="myImg" src="https://i.imgur.com/3Kl75Zs.jpeg" alt="US Census Chloropleth" style="width:100%;max-width:625px">